-Class teachers keep the given record sheet of which tables each child in their class has achieved and give a copy of this to the maths lead at the end of each assessment week (termly).
-Teachers may use their own system (e.g. markbook) for monitoring children's scores behind this.
+Class teachers keep a record sheet of which tables each child in their class has achieved.
 Rather than a rush to learn all the tables quickly without committing them to memory, the emphasis is knowing each one off by heart, inside out and upside down.

 When a child has learnt the times tables for their year group off by heart and inside out and thus earnt those badges, they can be moved on to the next level.
-Since this will require a fast and accurate recall of all tables learnt previously, it is extremely important to continue to practise and recite those times tables too, for example during 5-a-day, mental starters and/or enjoyable 'incidental learning' moments e.g. lining up, getting changed for PE, just having fun!
+Since this will require a fast and accurate recall of all tables learnt previously, it is extremely important to continue to practise and recite those times tables too.

-When a child has completed ALL times tables and has proven that they are a times tables champion, through completing the final badge test on 3 separate occasions (therefore over a period of a month) they will be awarded a gold 'Stivichall Times Table Champion' medal in one of the assemblies during that week or the next.
+When a child has completed ALL times tables and has proven that they are a times tables champion, through completing the final badge test on 3 separate occasions (therefore over a period of a month) they will be awarded a gold 'Stivichall Times Table Champion' medal in one of the celebration assemblies during that week or the next.
 We hope that children will wear this with pride and look forward to answering lots of challenging questions as they walk around school.
-New to 2017 are 'Knights Champion'

-tests that get increasingly challenging through Bronze, Silver and Gold - these are intentionally 'tough' and are even a challenge for teachers to complete!
+After achieving their medal, 'Knights Champion' tests get increasingly challenging through Bronze, Silver and Gold - these are intentionally 'tough' and are even a challenge for teachers to complete!
+Children attaining these receive the pride and 'kudos' from being a champion (there are no further medals or badges, although there is a new file added on SharePoint that also provide you with additional challenges for these children).